Cannabis Industry Trends to Look Out for in 2021

 New legal marijuana markets are already open across the Midwest and set to open soon in the South, suffice to say cannabis will have another major year in 2021.
 So what can you expect to see in the cannabis industry over the next 12 months?
 We tracked down the most potent trends to keep your eye on in 2021.

-Sure, you've probably heard plenty about marijuana's two most prevalent psychoactive and medicinal components, THC and CBD, but how much do you know about THCV, CBG, or CBN?
+Sure, you've probably heard plenty about marijuana's two most prevalent psychoactive and medicinal components, THC and CBD, but how much do you know about THCV, CBG or CBN?
 Many know THCV and CBG for their invigorating, mind-clearing properties, while CBN contributes to relaxation and better sleep.
 These lesser-known cannabinoids are already being isolated in gummies, extracts, flower and more.
 Expect to see a lot more than just THC and CBD on dispensary menus over the next year.
 Additionally, we've seen a lot other compounds like Delta-8 and natural substances like Kratom hitting the shelves in some states.

 Historically, growing and selling cannabis has been an industry focused on relationships.
 Relationships with nature, relationships with the community, buyers and even law enforcement.
 In 2021, get ready for more relationships with robots.
 Automated indoor growing systems will soon track everything from pH and water levels to plant genetics, while dispensaries around the country have already begun responding to COVID-19 with online ordering and other point-of-sale automation.
 The Terminator won't replace your favorite budtender in 2021, but they'll probably have more help from computers.

 Home Grow Enters a New Heyday